Flowduino/EventDrivenSwift/README.md

 Now that we've walked through these basic Usage Examples, see if you can produce your own `EventReceiver` to process `TemperatureRatingEvent`s.
 Everything you need to achieve this has already been demonstrated in this document.

+## Features Coming Soon
+`EventDrivenSwift` is an evolving and ever-improving Library, so here is a list of the features you can expect in future releases:
+- **Event Pools** - A superset expanding upon a given `EventReceiver` descendant type to provide pooled processing based on given scaling rules and conditions.
+- **`UIEventReceiver`** - Will enable you to register Event Listener Callbacks to be executed on the UI Thread.
+This is required if you wish to use Event-Driven behaviour to directly update SwiftUI Views, for example.

+These are the features intended for the next Release, which will either be *1.1.0* or *2.0.0* depending on whether these additions require interface-breaking changes to the interfaces in version *1.0.0*.

 ## License

 `EventDrivenSwift` is available under the MIT license.
 See the [LICENSE file](./LICENSE) for more info.